Bringing new talent into the environment sector.

 We must also recognise that while all young people are affected by climate change, the starting point for each – in terms of knowledge and awareness of environmental issues and solutions – is different.
 At Feedback we know how powerful food can be as a tool for introducing and learning about the environment.
 This is why we have designed EcoTalent to be a career-focused programme centred around food.

-Feedback is supported by Our Bright Future to offer a significant number of work placements with environmental organisations.
+Through EcoTalent, Feedback is offering a significant number of work placements with environmental organisations.
 Each placement lasts around 15 weeks and is paid Living Wage.
 Young people aged 18-24 may apply, and placements will be made with host organisations working in the nexus of food and the environment.

 Placements will have either a practical or campaigning focus.
 Practical placements will include host organisations such as community kitchens, farms, and other growing projects – an opportunity to learn about the food system and its effect on the environment as well as the practical skills of how to provide the food of and for the future.